charl/getting-and-cleaning-data/README.md

  $ fBodyBodyGyroJerkMag-std() : num  -0.991 -0.996 -0.995 -0.995 -0.995 ...
 ```

-The tidy data set for number 5 can be dound in the **summary** variable:
+The tidy data set for number 5 can be found in the **summary** variable:

 ```r
 > str(summary)